Triangulated categories of relative 1-motives: Triangulated categories of a-motives

 By the same argument as above, using the $\Ex^!_*$ isomorphism, it is enough to show that $f^!\BQ_T$ is in $\DA^\coh(S)$.
-Using Zariski's main theorem~\cite[Th\'eor\`eme 8.12.6]{EGAIV_3}, the fact that $j^!\simeq j^*$ for $j$ open immersion, and by point \ref{coh^*} we are reduced to the case of finite morphisms.
+Using Zariski's main theorem~\cite[Th\'eor\`eme 8.12.6]{EGAIV_3}, the fact that $j^!\simeq j^*$ for $j$ open immersion and point \ref{coh^*}, we are reduced to the case of finite morphisms.

 If $f$ is finite \'etale, then $f^!\simeq f^*$ again and we are done by point \ref{coh^*}.
 If $f$ is finite and purely inseparable, then a corollary of the separation property of $\DA$ is that $f^!\simeq f^*$ is an equivalence of categories \cite[Corollaire 2.1.164]{Ayoub_these_1}.
 In general, we proceed by induction on the dimension of $T$.
 The proof for the $0$-dimensional case follows the same pattern as the inductive step, so we treat both in parallel.
-If $T$ is $0$-dimensional, or generically on $T$, say above an everywhere dense open set $j:U\ra T$, $f$ is the composite of a finite \'etale morphism (possibly empty) followed by a finite purely inseparable morphism.
+If $T$ is $0$-dimensional, or generically on $T$, say above the image of a dense open immersion $j:U\ra T$, the morphism $f$ is the composite of a finite \'etale morphism followed by a finite purely inseparable morphism.
 Let $l:V\ra S$ be $j\times_T S$ and $k:W\ra S$ be a complementary closed immersion (take $W$ empty in the $0$-dimensional case).
 Then $l^!f^!\BQ_T\simeq f_U^!\BQ_U$ is in $\DA^\coh(V)$ by combining the arguments for finite \'etale and finite purely inseparable morphisms above.
 By point \ref{coh_*}, we get that $l_*l^*f^!\BQ_T$ is in $\DA^\coh(S)$.
 This concludes the proof for $\dim(T)=0$.
-In general, by induction on the dimension and point \ref{coh_!}, we get that $k_!k^!f^!\BQ_T$ lies in $\DA^\coh(S)$.
+In general, by the inductive hypothesis and point \ref{coh_!}, we get that $k_!k^!f^!\BQ_T$ lies in $\DA^\coh(S)$.
 The colocalisation triangle then shows that $f^!\BQ_T$ lies in $\DA^\coh(S)$.
 This completes the proof. \end{proof}